 ''' namespace "Neos.Neos:" can be omitted.

-If an authentication provider was specified, the user will be determined by an

-account identified by "username"

-related to the given provider.
-However, once a user has been found, the new role
+If an authentication provider was specified, the user will be determined by an related to the given provider.
+However, once a user has been found, the new role existing accounts related to that user, regardless of its authentication

-⇒will be added to all

-existing accounts related to that user, regardless of its authentication

-⇒provider.

-'''